Please update the form to fix the errors and resubmit.

 I had wanted to participate since 2014, and on June 9, 2019, I was one of the lucky 2,000 individuals who did!
-It was a little difficult for me to qualify for me since I’m not a full time athlete, which is why I was part of the team LIVESTRONG.
+It was a little difficult for me to qualify since I’m not a full-time athlete, which is why I was part of the team LIVESTRONG.

 The weekend race began on Friday with a shake run sponsored by Science in Sport (SIS) with Ben Kanute, who won in 2017, 2018, and 2019.

-The time it took me to complete the biking portion was 1:29:23; the hills made the course very difficult and I had to stop to stretch every now and then.
-When I finished biking and started running, I started to think about the day when I started raising money last November: I was training, running, biking, and eventually swimming and when I was just 8 miles away from accomplishing one of my bucket list items, I heard someone talking to me and when I turned around, I saw it was one of the runners that I met on Friday before the race.
-We started chatting while we were running, exchanging anecdotes and talking about the race.
+The time it took me to complete the biking portion was 1:29:23; the hills made the course very difficult, and I had to stop to stretch every now and then.
+When I finished biking and started running, I started to think about the day when I started raising money last November: I was training, running, biking, and eventually swimming, and when I was just 8 miles away from accomplishing one of my buckets lists items, I heard someone talking to me, and when I turned around, I saw it was one of the runners that I met on Friday before the race.
+We started chatting while we were running, exchanging anecdotes, and talking about the race.

-At the last water station, someone called out my name, and when I looked up I saw it was Mathias Hansen, a friend and atlasGO ambassador.
-It turns out he was volunteering at the race and when I reached him I was very tired because the weather was too hot but happy at the same time to see a familiar face and for completing the race.
+At the last water station, someone called out my name, and when I looked up, I saw it was Mathias Hansen, a friend and atlasGO ambassador.
+It turns out he was volunteering at the race, and when I reached him, I was very tired because the weather was too hot but happy at the same time to see a familiar face and to complete the race.
 When I crossed the finish line, I had so many emotions, but all of them were positive!